ethyl2/handlebar-recipes/README.md

-# Favorite Recipes with handlebars-v4
+# Favorite Recipes with handlebars

 This is a simple example of using handlebars to create semantic templates.